TDean1963/techbridge-fewd-winter-2022/Phase 2/README.md

       Conceptionally creating the main page that will house all the book information/user information from Phase 1.
 HTML/CSS has begun but does not fully ressemble phase 1 as I          have to replace some assets.
 Beginning code based on class code used to "find the zoomer", I would like the books to have a similar layout to that example.

+Nots: Set up the web pages/Git desktop but not sure if it is working correctly